SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-logs-source.md

 ### Subscribe AWS Kinesis Firehose to CloudWatch Log Groups

-Follow the instructions in the sections below to subscripe the AWS Kinesis Firehose stream that was created in the above steps to CloudWatch Log Groups.
+Follow the instructions in the sections below to subscribe the AWS Kinesis Firehose stream that was created in the above steps to CloudWatch Log Groups.

 #### Manually subscribe AWS Kinesis Firehose stream to an existing CloudWatch Log Group